 Patients should immediately report any side effects to their treatment team in order to ensure their safety throughout the course of treatment.
 Adjustments to medications and dosages can be made if necessary.

-To learn more about Suboxone and the other treatment options available, please contact Discovery House Comprehensive Treatment Centers of Utah today.
+To learn more about Suboxone and the other treatment options available, please contact Utah Comprehensive Treatment Centers today.
 We look forward to helping you achieve the healthy, happy, and opioid-free life that you deserve to be enjoying.